 Search Engine Optimization (SEO) helps your website appear higher in search results, increasing the chances of people finding your site.
-It involves various practices that make your content more visible to search engines like Google.
+It involves various practices that make your content more visible to search engines like Google:

 What you’ll learn:

-- The definition and purpose of SEO.
+- The definition and purpose of SEO and AI Optimization.

 - Three main types of SEO and how they work.